Harsger/ROOTpostprocessing/README.txt

- or as graph (via option GRAPH, default) if 'skip' (without quotes) is specified additionally the plot is not saved if only 'skip' (without quotes) is specified no canvas is shown
+ or as graph (via option GRAPH, default) if 'skip' (without quotes) is specified additionally the plot is not saved if only 'skip' (without quotes) is specified no canvas is shown if 'DIFF' (without quotes) is specified instead of 'HIST' or 'GRAPH' a difference-histogram is filled with data2-data1, only if also
+ <diffBining>, <diffHigh> and <diffBining> is specified
+ (either as arguements or in the parameter-file)

  low and high values define correlation-histogram range and which values are plotted in correlation-graph